 What if I haven’t taken one of these exams?

-If you haven’t taken one of these exams, you will need to schedule and take the MBLEx (Massage and Bodywork Licensing Exam).
+If you haven’t taken one of these exams, you may need to schedule and take the MBLEx (Massage and Bodywork Licensing Exam).
 It is currently the only Florida Board-Approved Exam that is still administered.
+However, I would verify the need for taking this exam with the board office before proceeding with this step.

 In short, the MBLEx is a 100 question entry-level massage therapy exam.
 This exam cannot be taken online, but can be taken in Pearson Vue centers on a daily basis.
 It is administered by the FSMTB (Federation of State Massage Therapy Boards) and the cost is $265.
 The MBLEx is given in English and Spanish (no French translations).